SoftwareAG/c8y-docs/src/render/guides/microservice-sdk/java/developing-microservice.html.md

 #### Package goal

-The package plugin is responsible for creation of a docker container, rpm file and for creating a ZIP file that can be deployed on the platform.
+The package plugin is responsible for the creation of a Docker container, rpm file and for creating a ZIP file that can be deployed on the platform.
 It can be configured with the following parameters:

 * name (alias package.name) - defaults to project.artifactId
 * description (alias package.description) - defaults to project.description
 * jvmArgs (alias agent-package.jvmArgs) - jvm-gc arguments.
 The default value is `-XX:+UseConcMarkSweepGC -XX:+CMSParallelRemarkEnabled -XX:+ScavengeBeforeFullGC -XX:+CMSScavengeBeforeRemark`".
 Will be overwritten if other options are provided.
 * arguments (alias agent-package.arguments) - arguments passed on Java application startup
 * encoding (alias project.build.sourceEncoding) - defaults to UTF-8
 * heap (alias agent-package.heap) - defaults to min = 128MB max = 384MB
 * perm (alias agent-package.perm) - defaults to min = 64MB max = 128MB
 * skip (alias skip.agent.package) - to skip the whole packaging part